YvCodeHong/Bank-tech-test/README.md

 I would like to see a warning notice notifying that I have enter an amount over my balance.

 As a user,
-So that I know how much I've spent and where I've spent it, I would like to see an account statement printed that shows the date, amount and balance.
+So that I keep a track of what I have spent and what I have earned, I would like to see an account statement printed that shows the date, amount and balance.

 ```